 Close-toed shoes and robust hiking boots are ideal for tackling rocky forest paths or jagged lava pathways.
 Remember that hiking boots often offer greater water resistance than sneakers.

-Including an extra pair of dry socks in your backpack might also be useful, depending on the shoes you choose.
+Including an extra pair of dry socks in your backpack might also be useful, depending on your chosen shoes.

-This is crucial for longer routes and trails with little shade, which may also call for you to pack hiking food and sunscreen.
+This is crucial for longer routes and trails with little shade, which may require you to pack hiking food and sunscreen.

 Another useful item to have in your hiking backpack is bug repellent, especially if you’re traveling through a humid rainforest.

-If you’re going to be hiking through streams or waterfalls or in wet weather, consider investing in a waterproof backpack.
+If you will be hiking through streams or waterfalls or in wet weather, consider investing in a waterproof backpack.
 Avoid carrying your phone or belongings you don’t want to get wet.

 3. When Is the Best Time to Hike in Maui?